-Sadly, nothing appears on the Red Bull site about 2020/21 cyclocross streams - hopefully it will be updated as the season gets closer?
+As of November 2002, nothing appears on the Red Bull site about 2020/21 cyclocross streams - so it appears that may not happen this season.

 In the past few years, USA Cycling has really splashed out for great audio/video coverage of the USA Elite Cyclocross National Championships.
 Always free, always in English, with great commentary from retired expert athletes like Meredith Miller, Tim Johnson, and so on.

 The 2020 Cyclocross National Championship was cancelled by USA Cycling due to the COVID-19 pandemic.
 I expect they will resume streaming next year.

 Each streaming provider only has broadcast rights in certain countries, so it's fairly common to run into the dreaded "this video is not available in your country" error message.
 It's not the fault of the streaming provider - they'd love to show it to you, but they have to make a best effort to honor their contracts, which means blocking some countries.
 Usually (but not always) if you are "geo-blocked" it means that some other provider is streaming the event.

 A way to work around this is to hook your computer or device up with a VPN.
 A VPN is sort of a "fake-out" tool that tricks the streaming provider into thinking your location is in a different country.
 The best VPN I've found for streaming cyclocross is NordVPN, primarily because you can simply click in their app to choose a different country on the fly, until you find one that works for your stream.